cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - kept various options in ORNYMG only tab
 - add PERCENT UoM to ORTS_SIGNED_TRACTION_TOTAL_BRAKING
 - add cabview controls ODOMETER_UP and ODOMETER_DOWN
-- NEW: tentative fix for ORNYMG bug preventing scripts to run
+- tentative fix for ORNYMG bug preventing scripts to run
+- Improvements in sky color and in other environment areas, by DR-Aeronautics
+- NEW: cleanup of Diesel Locomotive Info HUD when loco with more than one engine
+- NEW: fix warnings on SkyShader.fx and improve starlight, by DR-Aeronautics

 The Monogame related code intentionally coincides only partly with the code of the OR official testing version.